caf-expert/CAF-Hackathon-Migration/challenges/challenge1.md

 - How will you involve your stakeholders throughout the project?
 - How will you create an inventory of your existing servers and determine dependencies?

-As you design your plan, remember that the IT leadership team at Contoso Mortgage has worked closely with business partners to define the business drivers for this migration effort, which include:
+As you design your plan, remember that the IT leadership team at Contoso has worked closely with business partners to define the business drivers for this migration effort, which include:

 - Limiting risk.
 While the applications selected for this migration effort are representative of Contoso Land Surveying on-premises estate, the are also production systems.
 - Extend in a stable way.
 Without access to the source code, the applications cannot be easily modified and are considered stable today.
 Stability during and after the migration is critical.